What is loan grading?

 Why does ThinCats issue credit and security grades?

-Alongside the existing loan documentation, which gives an in-depth overview of each loan, credit and security grading provides a methodical assessment of risks associated with each lending opportunity that can be consistently applied.
+Alongside the existing loan documentation, which gives an overview of each loan, credit and security grading provides a methodical assessment of risks associated with each lending opportunity, and can be consistently applied.

 How does loan grading work?